objectivedynamics42/studio-one/RecordingNotes.md

 ![Pattern Editor Image](https://github.com/objectivedynamics42/studio-one/blob/main/images/pattern-editor-showing-info-button.png?raw=true)

 ## Quantizing
-Double click on the track and it will open the midie editor
+Double-click on the track and it will open the midi editor

 ## Separating Midi Drums into separate tracks
 This doesn't appear to work for drums where you've used "Convert part to pattern"...